lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 The operation **may** result in the following response codes:

 - **201 – Created**: The new resource has been successfully created.
 The operation **should** return an absolute URL in the **Location** header, allowing retrieval of the newly created resource via GET.
 If the operation cannot return a complete URL, it is also permitted to return only the resource ID of the newly created resource via the **X-Object-ID** header.
+Finally, the response body **may** contain a *status record* providing useful metadata pertaining the operation.
+Please note that it is **not** allowed to return the entire resource!
+The response **may** optionally include an **ETag** header containing the ETag key of the created resource.
 - **202 – Accepted**: The request has been received and successfully validated but has not yet been executed.
 This occurs, for example, in asynchronous processing.
 The implementation is responsible for informing the requester about the progress and how the identity of the created resource is communicated (e.g., via a callback interface).
 - **409 – Conflict**: A new resource cannot be created because the provided state conflicts with existing resources and/or the current state of the collection (e.g., if the collection is locked).